 When Isaias reached the shores of Cyprus on one of the Emperor’s ships, he had the precious cargo with him.
-The hermit was greeted by rejoicing Cypriots, who formed a procession that moved slowly up the mountainside to where the monastic shrine of Kykkos would be erected.
+Rejoincing Cypriots greeted the hermit, and formed a procession that moved slowly up the mountainside to where the monastic shrine of Kykkos would be erected.
 As the crowds inched ever higher through the forests, it is said the trees bowed their balding heads toward the sacred relic.

 Today, out of respect, the icon is kept under a velvet shroud in Kykkos’ iconostasis, a wall of icons and religious paintings that separate the nave from the sanctuary in a church.
 The Kykkos Monastery, or Panagia tou Kykkou, is the essential destination on a Cyprus itinerary for members of the Greek Orthodox faith.